Project in Burkina Faso

 Methods

-The primary outcome of the project will be the identification of empowerment domains associated with behavior change to improve human nutrition.
+The primary outcome of the project would be the identification of empowerment domains associated with behavior change to improve human nutrition.
 The secondary outcome will be a gendered assessment of the concept of livestock gifting to improve animal-source food consumption in West Africa.

 Objectives

-The project’s 5 specific objectives are to:
+The project’s 5 specific objectives were to:

 - examine the relationship between women’s empowerment and the adoption of behavior change to increase animal-source food consumption among infants and young children.